Affiliate links on Android Authority may earn us a commission. Learn more.

 Forget in-display, this is the golden age of side-mounted fingerprint scanners

-In just a few short years, in-display fingerprint scanners have gone from the exciting cutting edge to being taken for granted.
+In just a few short years, in-display fingerprint scanners have gone from the exciting cutting edge of the best Android smartphones to being taken for granted.
 Button-mounted security, by comparison, just isn’t seen as that exciting, but we’re actually living through the technology’s golden age.
-Having spent time with the ASUS Zenfone 9 and Sony Xperia 1 IV, I’m now convinced that side-mounted fingerprint scanners are the superior implementation, at least currently.
+Having spent time with the ASUS Zenfone 10 and Sony Xperia 1 V (and their predecessors), I’m convinced that side-mounted fingerprint scanners are the superior implementation, at least currently.
 Let me explain.

 They’re faster, for one.
 Miles faster.
 Not just in terms of unlocking but enrolling too.
-The Zenfone 9’s scanner is so quick I physically can’t take my finger away fast enough for it to fail.
+The Zenfone’s scanner is so quick I physically can’t take my finger away fast enough for it to fail.
 We rated the POCO F4’s side-mounted scanner really highly in this regard too.
-Sony’s Xperia 1 IV is not quite as snappy but is still nippier and more accurate than so many of the in-display scanners I’ve used in recent years.
+Sony’s Xperia 1 IV was not quite as snappy but is still nippier and more accurate than so many of the in-display scanners I’ve used in recent years.

 Compared to the glacial Google Pixel 6, the experience is night and day.
-In-display variants are notoriously finicky with wet (and dry) fingers as well as screen protectors, which isn’t the case for physical scanners.
+Google addressed its fingerprint scanner problems with the Pixel 7 series, but there’s still a noticeable lag compared to the fastest in the business.
+In-display variants are also notoriously finicky with wet (and dry) fingers as well as screen protectors, which isn’t the case for physical scanners.

 Which fingerprint scanner style do you prefer?